reportportal/docs/src/md/src/WorkWithReports/InvestigationOfFailure.md

 7. Click "Add" button.
 The link to the bug will be shown on the Step and Log levels of the failed item.

-You have several possibilities to add link to RALLY:
+There are several ways to link an issue to Rally defect:
 * via defect editor on Step and Log view;
 * via Action menu on Step level (Actions > Link issue);
 * via "Link issue" on Log level;

 To get update on defect's status, bring the cursor to the ticket.
 The tooltip will appear with actual information.

-If you want to remove a link to BTS, you can click a cross on a link label or unlink issue from Defect Editor.
+If you want to remove a link to BTS, you can click the cross on a link label or unlink an issue from Defect Editor.
 For bulk unlink operation use Actions Menu on Step Level.